 |Search engine for easy search||Shopping cart|

 As a side note, it should be stated that you can combine seller and buyer roles within an application or create two separate apps.
 But for administrators, a separate web application, preferably for desktop, is mandatory.

-At this stage, you create a marketplace prototype so that it is easy to understand how the end-user can utilize the application, which requires detailed description of interactions within the product functionality.
-This stage also includes checking the business potential of the idea, and preparing the project documentation in the form of descriptions of software functionality and purpose.
+At this stage, you create a marketplace prototype from scratch so that it is easy to understand how the end-user can utilize the application, which requires a detailed description of interactions within the product functionality to analyze the value proposition .
+This stage also includes checking the business potential of the idea and preparing the project documentation in the form of descriptions of software functionality and purpose.
 A technical specification includes stating the goals, writing down the specific guidelines, and descriptions from the end-user perspective.

 While outlining the design, the team renders screens based on the stated goals, defined target audience, and approved functionality.

 As a rule, there are several styles in work at this stage.
-When the design is confirmed, the screens are designed to comply to the approved concept.
+When the design is confirmed, the screens are designed to comply with the approved concept.

-The technologies and tools utilized in development are as listed below:
+The foremost technologies and tools utilized in development are as listed below: